PromptAI/promptdialog/docs/tutorial/flow.md

 ---

 ## Create a dialog flow
-Click Flows in the left navigation pane to add a dialog new flow.
+Click `Flows` in the left navigation pane to add a dialog new flow.
 Enter the flow name and description in the pop-up dialog box.

 ![01-create-flow](/assets/images/tutorial/flow/01-flow.png)

 ## Add a user utterance node
 After creating a new dialog flow, it will display the flow window.
-Click the root node of the flow and here we click 'User Utterance'.
+Click the root node of the flow and here we click `Add User Node`.

 ![02-create-flow-node](/assets/images/tutorial/flow/02-flow.png)

 ## Edit a user utterance node
-Click the user utterance and the editing pane will pop up on the right.
+Click the user utterance; the editing pane will pop up on the right.
 It is expected that multiple utterances are needed so that the user intent can be classified correctly.

 ![03-edit-flow-node](/assets/images/tutorial/flow/03-flow.png)